mhkh333/mhkh333/README.md

 - ⚡ Fun fact: ...
 -->
-## 🔭 I’m currently studing CE @ SBU
+## 🔭 I’m currently studying CS @ SBU
-## 🌱 I’m currently learning more in FrontEnd and BackEnd.
+## 🌱 I’m currently learning more about FrontEnd and BackEnd.

 ### 📫 How to reach me: mohammadkhoram3@gmail.com